 Albertson’s LLC and New Albertson’s, Inc. and each of their subsidiary entities, including your pharmacy, (collectively known and hereinafter referred to as “Albertsons Companies”) are “affiliated entities” for purposes of HIPAA compliance and administration.
-We are committed to protecting your privacy and understands the importance of safeguarding your personal health information.
+We are committed to protecting your privacy and understand the importance of safeguarding your personal health information.
 We are required by federal law to maintain the privacy of health information that identifies you or that could be used to identify you (known as “Protected Health Information” or “PHI”).
 We also are required to provide you with this Notice, which explains our legal duties and privacy practices with respect to PHI that we collect and maintain.
 This Notice describes your rights under federal law and state law, where applicable, relating to your PHI.
 Albertsons is required by federal law to abide by this Notice.
 However, we reserve the right to change the privacy practices outlined in this Notice and make the new practices effective for all PHI that we maintain.
 Should we make such a change, we will display the revised Notice at our pharmacies and make it available to you upon request.

 I. USES AND DISCLOSURES OF PROTECTED HEALTH INFORMATION

 A. Routine Uses and Disclosures of Protected Health Information for Treatment, Payment, or Health Care Operations.